mideind/BinPackage/README.md

 C:\> venv\scripts\activate
 ```

-Then, install BinPackage from the Python Package Index (PyPi),
+Then, install BinPackage from the Python Package Index (PyPI),
 where the package is called `islenska`:

 ```bash